dion-w-pieterse/wimb-app/README.md

 # wimb-app (Where Is My Book?)

 ## Application Setup
 Note: All usernames, passwords and database names and instances have been removed.
 You will need to set these up yourself.
+All images have been removed, and replaced with placeholder images.

 ### Dropping/Creating The Database Manually via Console and Python shell: